CoFH/cofh.github.io/docs/flux-infused-omniwrench/index.md

 charged at rates up to 4,000 RF/t.

 ### Wrench
-Like a [crescent hammer](/docs/crescent-hammer/), a charged flux-infused omniwrench can be used to configure, rotate or dismantle blocks.
+A charged flux-infused omniwrench serves as a [wrench](/docs/wrenches/#usage).
 It consumes 200 RF per use.

 A flux-infused omniwrench can also be used on players and mobs to rotate them by 90 degrees.